Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

-- Apply for admission to RIC using the Common Application at www.commonapp.org/ Many veterans will apply either through:
+- Apply for admission to RIC using the Common Application or https://apply.commonapp.org/Login.
+Many veterans will apply either through:

 - Send all official transcripts from the following sources to: RIC Admissions, 600 Mount Pleasant Avenue, Providence, RI 02908

-- Community College of the Air Force Transcript Request Forms (CCAR) at http://www.au.af.mil/au/ccaf/transcripts.asp
+- Community College of the Air Force Transcript Request Forms (CCAF) at http://www.au.af.mil/au/ccaf/transcripts.asp

 - US Coast Guard Transcripts at http://www.uscg.mil/